tedorellana/learning/SAA-C03.md

 ## IAM Role ##
 - Could be used to grant access to an EC2 Intance.

+## IAM policies ##
+You can't specify the principal in an identity-based policy because it applies to the user or role to which it is attached

 ## Gateway Load Balancer endpoint ##
 - Is a VPC endpoint that provides private connectivity between virtual appliances in the service provider VPC and application servers in the service consumer VPC.